Maumagnaguagno/HyperTensioN/README.md

 Instead of returning, the methods yield a subtask list.
 This approach solves the problem of returning several unifications per method call, yielding them as required.
-Be aware that all methods must have the same parameter list, other variables must be bounded during run-time (**Lifted preconditions**).
+Be aware that all methods must have the same parameter list, other variables must be bound during run-time (**Lifted preconditions**).

 #### No preconditions
 This is the simplest case, the method **yields** a subtask list without any test.